Friday, October 19, 2018

-Benjamin Converse is an assistant professor of public policy and psychology, with appointments in the Frank Batten School of Leadership and Public Policy, and the Department of Psychology.
-He studies social psychology and the psychology of judgment and decision making.
-He investigates basic psychological processes – such as motivation, social judgment, and inferences about others’ mental states – that have critical implications for management, leadership, and policy.
+Benjamin A. Converse is an assistant professor of public policy and psychology, with appointments in the Frank Batten School of Leadership and Public Policy, and the Department of Psychology.
+Using the tools of social psychology and judgment and decision making, he investigates basic psychological processes – such as motivation, social judgment, and inferences about others’ mental states – that have critical implications for management, leadership, and policy.
 Converse received his Ph.D. in Managerial and Organizational Behavior from the University of Chicago Booth School of Business and his B.A. in Psychological and Brain Sciences from Dartmouth College.
 At the Batten School, he teaches Psychology for Leadership and Strategies & Processes of Negotiation.

 Joachim Krueger is a Professor of Cognitive, Linguistic and Psychological Sciences.
 He came to Brown in 1991 after attending graduate school at the University of Oregon (a glorious experience; PhD, 1988) and postdoctoral years at the Max Planck Institute in Berlin.
 His research covers a variety of topics in social judgment and decision-making, such as self-perception, strategic interpersonal behavior, and intergroup relations.
 He is intrigued by the intersections of cognitive-social psychology with behavioral economics and organizational behavior.
 Trust, power, and leadership are recurring themes in his research and teaching.
 When in a post-humanistic frame of mind, he extends his explorations to questions of creativity and happiness.

 Eric M. Patashnik is Julis-Rabinowitz Professor of Public Policy, professor of political science, and director of Brown's Master of Public Affairs program.